-Sara Lindsoe recently graduated from University of Michigan-Flint with her Doctor of Nursing Practice and is now a Board Certified Psychiatric Mental Health Nurse Practitioner.
+Sara Lindsoe graduated from University of Michigan-Flint with her Doctor of Nursing Practice and is a Board Certified Psychiatric Mental Health Nurse Practitioner.
 Dr. Lindsoe is a member of the Honor Society of Nursing, Sigma Theta Tau since 2017; she is also a member of the American Psychiatric Nurses Association, the American Association of Nurse Practitioners, and the American Nurses Association.

 Kelvin is a Licensed Professional Counselor and he is an AASECT Certified Sex Therapist.

 Kelvin has been a resident of Alaska since 1993.
 He obtained his Bachelor’s of Arts in psychology from the University of Alaska Anchorage and earned a Master’s of Science in Clinical Psychology from the University of Alaska Anchorage in 2009.